 There is a small risk of irritation on your scalp or forehead from cooling.

 Some people worry about cancer cells traveling to the scalp and growing.
-There is a very small chance of this happening and it isn’t affected by the use of scalp cooling.
+Scalp cooling does not change the chance of this happening.
+With or without scalp cooling, the chance is very small.

 How is scalp cooling done?